AnasBuhayh/anasbuhayh.github.io/_pages/about.md

   address: >
     <p>Boulder, Colorado</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-A PhD student at That Recommender Systems Lab at the University of Colorado Boulder.
+A PhD student at <a href='https://www.that-recsys-lab.net/'>That Recommender Systems Lab</a> at the University of Colorado Boulder.
 I research recommender systems applications and implications in socio-technical systems.
 I am interested in studying, developing, and deploying machine learning algorithms.
 I have experience in programming and data analytics across various sectors.